noahjkrueger/KBMSTR/README.md

 ### Included Datasets
 - **books** - Thanks to [Project Guntenberg](https://www.gutenberg.org/), this dataset contains around 300 free books.
 - **brown** - This dataset contains a portion of the Brown English Corpus.
-- **code** - This dataset contains the entire source code of the KBMSTR project.
+- **KBMSTR_code** - This dataset contains the entire source code of the KBMSTR project.
 - **shakespeare** - This dataset contains ever work of William Shakespeare.

 ## Creating a config